loftwah/linux-for-pirates/CODE_OF_CONDUCT.md

 - [Code of Conduct for Scurvy Sea Dogs](#code-of-conduct-for-scurvy-sea-dogs)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Code of Conduct for Scurvy Sea Dogs

-The Linux for Pirates! project be committed to creating a positive and inclusive environment for all scurvy sea dogs, whether ye be a contributor, user, or member of the community.
-We be adoptin' the [Contributor Covenant](https://www.contributor-covenant.org/) as our code of conduct, which outlines the expectations for behavior and conduct in our community.

 All scurvy sea dogs be expected to adhere to the following code of conduct: